 It depends on the service provider and the package/hardware allocation that you get.

 It depends on different things.
 The onsite equipment provides the quickest recovery.
 Cloud-based systems need some time, and it depends on bandwidth.

 Do you need to store everything when getting DRaaS?

 No, it is not worth it to store all of the files and data.
 You only need to store the critical ones.

-Going without DRaaS (Disaster Recovery as a Service) means that you are taking a huge risk with the survival of your business.
-Not keeping backup’s means that once something is lost, it is gone forever, and you have to start from the beginning.
+Operating without Disaster Recovery as a Service (DRaaS) means that you are taking a huge risk with the survival of your business.
+Not keeping backups mean that once something is lost, it is gone forever, and you have to start all over again.

 Even managing an onsite personal Disaster Recovery setup is not an efficient choice for most businesses.
 So, when you are selecting a service provider for your business, make sure to keep track of all the important things for an amazing experience.